EpikStatNotes101/OUR-Notes/Uni Stuff/Germany Docs/SOP Draft 1.md

-**\<PROFESSOR'S RESEARCH AND WHY I'M INTERESTED>** **\<MY INTEREST IN THE UNIVERSITY CURRICULUM>**
+**\<PROFESSOR'S RESEARCH AND WHY I'M INTERESTED>** **\<MY INTEREST IN THE UNIVERSITY CURRICULUM>** **\<STATE THAT YOU HAD GERMAN IN YOUR CURRICULUM AND HOW IT WOULD HELP>**

 In view of the foregoing, I firmly believe that **\<YOUR UNIVERSITY>** will be an ideal place for me to pursue a Master's Programme to accomplish my dream as it offers academic excellence, esteemed and competent teaching faculty and an intensive 	curriculum.
 It will also guide my career as a research professional at an academic and research oriented organization.
+I would be delighted if I am considered and given an opportunity to be a student at your University.
+I look forward to a **Master's study in Data Science** at your university to strengthen my knowledge and expertise in the areas of my interests

+Thanking you,
+Safalya Pal